chuckyang123/tp/docs/UserGuide.md

 homework, attendance, and consultation sessions more efficiently.

-If you are a Teaching Assistant who can type fast, SoCTAssist can get your contact management tasks done faster than traditional Graphical User Interface(GUI) app while still having the benefits of a GUI.
+If you are a Teaching Assistant who can type fast, SoCTAssist can get your contact management tasks done faster than traditional Graphical User Interface(GUI) apps while still having the benefits of a GUI.
 <!-- * Table of Contents -->
 <page-nav-print />